 As the legend goes, the two major chiefs of Delhi namely Yusaf Khan and Nihand Khan were deputed by Sikander Lodhi in this region for the purpose of restoring order.
 These guys had camped at the site of the present city of Ludhiana which was then only a village known as Mir Hota.

-Yusaf Khan went across the Sutlej in Jalandhar Doad for checking Khokhars who made a settlement at Sultanpur while Nihand Khan had stayed back founding the present city at the place where the Mir Hota village was situated.
-And the new town constructed here was originally known as Lodhi-ana.
+Yusaf Khan went across the Sutlej in Jalandhar Doad for checking Khokhars who made a settlement at Sultanpur while Nihand Khan had stayed back founding the present city at the place where Mir Hota village was situated.
+The new town constructed here was originally known as Lodhi-ana.
 And later, it was further changed to the present Ludhiana.

-Lodhi Fort.
 This 500-year-old fort was built by Sikander Lodhi on the banks of the River Sutlej.
-Although it stands almost in ruins, yet it is visited a lot by the locals and tourists on an annual basis.
-Locally known as Purana Quila, this fort is a grand structure lying in poor maintenance.
+Although it stands almost in ruins, it is visited a lot by the locals and tourists on an annual basis.
+Locally known as Purana Quila, this fort is a grand structure.